rizelbr/Baraag_DL/README.md

 - This means any MP4 file over 50MB will be skipped and not converted to GIF or APNG.
 - This was done because some video files on Baraag are **massive**, and:
 	1. Converting these massive files takes a **very** long time
-	2. The resulting filesize of the APNG is **absurd** (16GB APNG from a 67MB MP4, for example)
+	2. The resulting filesize of the converted files is **absurd** (16GB APNG from a 67MB MP4, for example).
-	3. The resulting files are unplayable/unusable due to their file size and serve no practical purpose other than take up disk space
+	3. The resulting files are unplayable/unusable due to their file size and serve no practical purpose other than take up disk space.
 - If you absolutely **need** to convert larger files, do increase the limit to a value you are comfortable with; However, in that case I would suggest you raise it temporarily to convert the files from a specific creator you want (**hint:** use the search function) and then lower it to a saner value.
 # Usage
 ## Logging in and authentication
 ### First run
-- Baraag DL will generate a config.ini file with the default recommended values.
+- Baraag DL will generate a `config.ini` file with the default recommended values.
 - Baraag DL will register a client with the Mastodon API used by Baraag.
 - This will generate a persistent authentication token, ```client_credentials``` in the same folder baraag_dl.py is run from.
 - You will be prompted for a username (e-mail) and password to log into your Baraag account.
-- Should the login be successful, Baraag DL will generate a persistent user token, ```user_credentials``` in the same folder baraag_dl.py is run from.
+- Should the login be successful, Baraag DL will generate a persistent user token, ```user_credentials``` in the same folder Baraag DL is run from.

 ### Subsequent runs
-- Settings from the config.ini file will be read.
+- Settings from the `config.ini` file will be read.
 - If ```client_credentials``` and ```user_credentials``` are still valid, authentication will happen without user input.
 - Should either or both files become invalid or corrupted, Baraag DL will recreate the client and prompt you for username and password again.